OctopusDeploy/blog/blog/2021-10/telemetry-crows-nest/index.md

 ### Apdex by version and license

 We can compare the Apdex score for different versions and licenses.
-The licenses are cloud, on-premise, trial, and overall.
+The licenses are Cloud, On Premise, Trial, and Overall.
 There's a lot of variability in these numbers, as they're representative of all customers.

 ![Apdex by Version](apdex-by-version.png "Apdex by Version")